skade/yakshav.es/_sources/rust-2019-one-zero-is-a-beautiful-version.md

 While this was a (large) wart a year ago, three years in, it now quickly becomes unacceptable - especially for a language that boasts safe asyncronicity and network programming close to the metal.
 It points to an immaturity and undecisiveness of the ecosystem.
 It adds to a feeling of ongoing insecurity about the path of out fundamental ecosystem.
 Rust is going to become a tough sell through that.
 Last year, "Rust is young" was an argument that was acceptable.
 It slowly begins to wear off.
 We chose to use "Rust 2018" as a "Rust has grown up" marketing moment, and our ecosystem should reflect that.

-I think projects like [tide](https://github.com/rust-net-web/tide) point into the right direction: a concerted effort by a _team_ of people to build a reliable, stable offering that is a stable workload.
+I think projects like [tide](https://github.com/rust-net-web/tide) point into the right direction: a concerted effort by a _team_ of people to build a reliable, stable offering that is a stable workhorse.

 We had our year of language fixup.
 We need a year of finishing the parts of the ecosystem that are generally considered expected for the course for any major programming language.